Skip to main content

 Impact on Sex Hormones and Adrenal Function

-The influence of diet extends beyond metabolic hormones to the and adrenal function, which are central to vitality and resilience.
+The influence of diet extends beyond metabolic hormones to the sex hormones and adrenal function, which are central to vitality and resilience.
 Chronic inflammation, often driven by dietary choices high in processed foods, unhealthy fats, and sugars, can disrupt the delicate balance of sex hormone production and metabolism.
 Inflammation can increase aromatase activity, an enzyme that converts testosterone into estrogen, potentially leading to estrogen dominance in women and lower testosterone levels in men.

 Adrenal glands, responsible for producing stress hormones like cortisol, are also highly sensitive to dietary signals.
 Erratic eating patterns, skipping meals, or consuming excessive stimulants can place undue stress on the adrenals, leading to dysregulation of cortisol rhythms.
 Chronic cortisol elevation can suppress thyroid function, impair sex hormone production, and contribute to insulin resistance, creating a complex web of interconnected imbalances.